 - Add the shredded coconut to the blender, and process 3-4 minutes until you have coconut butter - it will be about half as much as shredded coconut you added.
 So if you added 1 cup, you will end up with ½ cup of coconut butter.

-- To your creamy coconut butter, add the cacao butter and maple syrup.
+- To your creamy coconut butter, add the cacao powder and maple syrup.
 To make it extra caramel-y, you could add a few spoonfuls of date paste.2 tablespoon cocoa powder, 2 tablespoon maple syrup

 - Spoon the caramel fudge layer on top of the cookie layer.
 Tap the mold to level the mixture.
 Freeze for 1 hour.